Sankofa Circle Fellowship

 • Strong understanding of past and current racial and social injustice in the United States

-• Experience leading and/or organizing programs, events, or projects that serve to create or advance a racially just and equitable society
+• Experience leading, organizing, and/or participating in programs, events, or projects that serve to create or advance a racially just and equitable society

 *Student status is designated by credits earned.